QuestPDF/QuestPDF-Documentation/docs/concepts/dynamic-components.md

 });
 ```

-First page of the document, and one random page from the middle of the document:
+See below, the first page of the document, and a random page from the middle of the document:

 ![example](/patterns-and-practices/dynamic-progress-1.png =300x)
 ![example](/patterns-and-practices/dynamic-progress-2.png =300x)

 ## Footer with alternating text alignment

-In this example, we will use new knowledge to implement the footer element with alternating text alignment.
+In this example, we use new knowledge to implement the footer element with alternating text alignment.
 1) On even pages, align page number to the left.
 2) On odd pages, align page number to the right.